green-coding-solutions/eco-ci-energy-estimation/README.md

   - Get the CO2 grid intensity for the location from https://www.electricitymaps.com/
   - Estimates the amount of carbon the measurement has produced
 - `display-table`: (optional) (default: true)
-  - call during the `display-graph` step to either show/hide the energy reading table results in the output
-- `display-graph`: (optional) (default: true)
-  - We use an ascii charting library written in go (https://github.com/guptarohit/asciigraph).
-For GitHub hosted runners their images come with go so we do not install it.
-If you are using a private runner instance however, your machine may not have go installed, and this will not work.
-As we want to minimize what we install on private runner machines to not intefere with your setup, we will not install go.
-Therefore, you will need to call `start-measurement` with the `display-graph` flag set to false, and that will skip the installation of this go library.
 - `display-badge`: (optional) (default: true)
   - used with display-results
   - Shows the badge for the ci run during display-results step